 In today’s rapidly evolving telecommunications landscape, the development of new technologies and distribution platforms are driving innovation and growth at a breakneck speed across the Internet ecosystem.
 Broadband connectivity is increasingly important to our civil discourse, our economy, and our future.
 What is the proper role of government in facilitating robust investment and competition in this critical sector?
 When technology companies constantly have to reinvent themselves and adapt to survive – what role should government play?
 This panel of experts at the Federalist Society’s 2014 National Lawyers Convention discussed the current regulatory environment and how government policies – particularly regarding transactions and the Open Internet proceeding – could affect the competitive marketplace.

 Kimmelman, Gene; Ohlhausen, Maureen K.; O’Rielly, Michael; Yoo, Christopher S.; and Williams, Stephen F., "Telecommunications: Competition Policy in the Telecommunications Space" (2016).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2169.

 Antitrust and Trade Regulation Commons, Communications Law Commons, Communication Technology and New Media Commons, Law and Economics Commons, Law and Society Commons, Policy Design, Analysis, and Evaluation Commons, Science and Technology Law Commons, Science and Technology Policy Commons, Technology and Innovation Commons